nlp4musa/music-crs-evaluator/readme.md

 - [ ] Track IDs are ordered by relevance
 - [ ] JSON is properly formatted (use `json.dump()` with `ensure_ascii=False`)

+## Submission

+🚀 Submission is now open
+Send your results to nlp4musa2026@gmail.com

 ## Troubleshooting

 ### Common Issues